9 Ways You Can Make Learning Stick – Why?

 Action: Grab a page and start writing 3 things you remember from the training.

 3. Make a Habit

-Changes in behaviour work best when triggers are put in play.
+Changes in behaviour happen best when triggers are put into play.
 For example, want to write a daily to-do list?
 Put blank paper in your laptop.
 This will stop you from reaching for emails first.